Mackenzie Region & Tekapo Tours

 As stunning as the Mackenzie Region is by daylight, it really shines at night – shines with the light of millions of stars!
 Clear skies, high altitude, a big body of water and lack of artificial light pollution make this one of the darkest places in New Zealand and it’s the perfect place to do some star-gazing.
 So perfect, in fact, that it holds international recognition as a Dark Sky Reserve.

 Watch the heavens above rotate, gaze at the Milky Way glittering across from one horizon to the other, and be awestruck by how vast the visible universe is!
-If you’re travelling with us between April and September, you may be super lucky and witness the Aurora Australis (Southern Lights) coming out to play.
+If you’re travelling with us between April and September, you may be super lucky and witness the Aurora Australis (Southern Lights) coming out to play at the Tekapo Dark Sky Reserve.

 Tours including Lake Tekapo